francoabaroa/openai_realtime_ex/README.md

 - **Error Feedback**: Errors are captured and displayed to the user, allowing for graceful handling of issues like invalid API keys or connection problems.
 - **LiveView Updates**: The LiveView process updates the UI in response to events like successful connections or errors.

----

-## Configuration

-This demo allows you to set your OpenAI API key directly in the browser.
-Here's what you need to know:

-* The API key is stored locally in your browser using localStorage.
-* The API key is stored in plain text and is not encrypted.
-* The API key never leaves your browser or gets sent to our server.
-* You can review the open-source code to verify the handling of the API key.

 ### Important Security Note